-The aqua park will remain open until September so you have plenty o'time to plan to samples its inflatable wares.
+The aqua park will open on 4 May, so this Saturday, and will remain open until 30 September, so you have plenty o'time to plan to samples its inflatable wares.
 There are life-guards operating around the park and you're provided with buoyancy aids so the odds really are stacked in your favour.

 A one hour ticket will set you back €18 for those of you who are under 18 and will be €22 for adults.
 Now peruse, peruse it's air-filled glory.

 In short, there is a whole summer of potential water-based fun for you to avail of.